turkungucu/rock-paper-scissors/README.md

 * [Jasmine](https://jasmine.github.io/) - Testing Framework
 * [JSDOM](https://github.com/jsdom/jsdom) - Emulates window and document objects for use in tests

+## Browser and Device Support

+* Works on all modern browsers (Chrome, Firefox, Safari).
+Has not been tested on IE or Edge.
+* Works on all devices (Desktop, Smartphone, tablet)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.